RESEARCH STARTER

 A major prediction of Landau’s superfluid theory was the proposed existence of another superfluid transition in helium at an even lower temperature.
 Between the late 1940s and the end of the 1960s, many experiments sought to confirm or disprove Landau’s prediction of a superfluid transition temperature of helium 3, variously thought to be 1.5 kelvins, 0.1 kelvin, and 0.005 kelvin.
 The transition temperature of 0.0026 kelvin for superfluidity in helium 3 was accidentally discovered by Douglas Osheroff, Robert Richardson, and David Lee of Cornell University in 1972.

-Liquid helium 3's specific heat undergoes an unusual finite discontinuity at its superfluid transition that differs from the lambda-point transition of liquid helium 4 and is similar to the normal-to-superconducting transition for a metal outside magnetic fields.
-Theoretically, helium-3 superfluidity arises through the pairing of electrons into groups known as Cooper pairs.
-The nonzero internal angular momentum predicted by Landau's quantum fluid theory of Cooper pairs has been confirmed as the cause of many of helium 3's unusual properties.
-Another, related theoretical concept that applies to helium-3 superfluidity is that of the order parameter.
+Liquid helium 3’s specific heat undergoes an unusual finite discontinuity at its superfluid transition that differs from the lambda-point transition of liquid helium 4 and is similar to the normal-to-superconducting transition for a metal outside magnetic fields.
+Theoretically, helium-3 superfluidity arises when helium-3 atoms form Cooper pairs at ultralow temperatures.
+The nonzero internal angular momentum predicted by Landau’s quantum fluid theory of Cooper pairs has been confirmed as the cause of many of helium 3’s unusual properties.
+Another related theoretical concept that applies to helium-3 superfluidity is that of the order parameter.
 The macroscopic order parameter is the large-scale analogue of a single-particle quantum-mechanical wave function.
 In helium 3, the superfluid order parameter comprises nine individual quantum states, in contrast to only one in superfluid helium 4.
 This order parameter results in two helium-3 superfluid phases, designated helium 3A and helium 3B.

-In contrast to superfluid helium 4, superflow circulation in the helium-3A phase is not quantized.
+In contrast to superfluid helium 4, circulation in superfluid helium 3 is quantized, although its vortex structures are more complex than those in helium 4 and can include unusual forms such as half-quantum vortices.
 As a result, rotating samples of helium 3A exhibit rotary motions intermediate between those of ordinary classical viscous liquids and superfluid helium 4.
 The high-pressure superfluid helium-3A phase has been shown to be similar to ordinary liquid crystals.
 The lower-pressure helium-3B phase lacks the coupling and liquid-crystal properties of the 3A phase.

 Experimental studies using nuclear magnetic resonance (NMR) have shown that helium-3B vortices are hundreds of times larger than those in superfluid helium 4.
 NMR studies have also shown that at temperatures equal to 0.6 of the superfluid transition temperature for helium 3, both temperature and gyromagnetic discontinuities occur as a result of quantum properties of helium 3B’s half spin.
 Both helium 3A and helium 3B have characteristic frequencies that are associated with oscillations of the macroscale order parameter around its equilibrium position.
 These resonant ringings, measured by John Wheatley of the University of California and Richardson’s Cornell University group, are called the Leggett effect, named after the British theoretical physicist Anthony Leggett, who first predicted them.
 Several other unexpected vortex properties observed in both the A and B phases of superfluid helium 3 differ from those of helium 4.
 A-phase vortices are multiply quantized, possessing continuously distributed values of vorticity.
 Vortices in the B phase are inherently magnetized, spontaneously possessing a dipole moment and unusual vortex properties.